Antoine-C/emberjs/README.md

 # Dribble

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is just a dummy app to practise on this awesome framework.

 ## Prerequisites